 The major is designed to help students develop their skills in written, oral and visual expression, in fieldwork, ethnography, and survey design, and in the interpretation of social science information.
 The field’s unique focus on the diversity of human experience is also ideally suited to the development of global awareness at a culturally and historically deep level.
 Such awareness can lead to new kinds of civic engagement around the world as well as novel modes of moral and ethical reasoning.
 Anthropology students will learn to offer ethnographically and historically grounded descriptions of the human condition; to provide concrete examples of alternative ways of being human; and, upon that basis, to question what it means to be human in the world.
 Such a major is particularly relevant to the increasingly transnational world of the 21st century.

-All Anthropology majors are required to complete 50 Modular Credits (MC) [Class of 2017 and 2018) or 54 MC [Class of 2019 onwards) of Anthropology courses to fulfil the major:
+All Anthropology majors are required to complete 54-55 Modular Credits (MC) to fulfill the major:

 - ‘Introduction to Anthropology’ (a survey course) – 5 MC